lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 Assignment: Pick one of the following two topics and write a blog post in answer to these questions. *Topic 1:* How sustainable is the digital work that you have done in this course.
 What would it take to sustain each of the assignments that you have completed?
 Which of the assignments are you able to export from the web services where you created them? *Topic 2:* How secure is your digital life?
 Who has access to your information?
 What kinds of things might hackers, corporations, or states be able to figure out about you from that information?

 ### Tues.
 Apr.
-25. Economics of Reconstruction.
+20. Economics of Reconstruction.

 Readings:

 -   Foner, ch.
 11 ("The Politics of Depression").
 -   [America's Public Bible](http://americaspublicbible.org/).

+Before the next class: Sign up for a free account at [Observable](https://observablehq.com).

 ### Thurs.
 Apr.
-27. Programming and machine learning.
+22. Programming and machine learning.

 Readings:

 -   Paul Ford, "[What is Code](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)," *Business Week*, June 11, 2015.
 -   Matthew Kirschenbaum, "[Hello Worlds](http://chronicle.com/article/Hello-Worlds/5476)," January 23, 2009.
 -   Jeff Atwood, "[Please Don't Learn to Code](http://blog.codinghorror.com/please-dont-learn-to-code/)," *Coding Horror*, May 15, 2012.
--   Ian Bogost, "[The Cathedral of Computation](http://www.theatlantic.com/technology/archive/2015/01/the-cathedral-of-computation/384300/)," *The Atlantic*, January 15, 2015. `<!--
+-   Ian Bogost, "[The Cathedral of Computation](http://www.theatlantic.com/technology/archive/2015/01/the-cathedral-of-computation/384300/)," *The Atlantic*, January 15, 2015.
 -   Lev Manovich, "[The Algorithms of Our Lives](http://chronicle.com/article/The-Algorithms-of-Our-Lives-/143557/)," *Chronicle of Higher Education*, December 16, 2013.
-    -->`{=html}

-Assignment: Write a blog post about the programming we did in class.
-Have you ever programmed before?
-Why or why not?
-What utility can you see in programming for history?
-For your major?
-Include images of your output if they help make your point.
+In class: Programming in JavaScript.

 ### Tues.
-May.
-2. Redemption.
+Apr.
+27. Redemption.

 Readings:

 -   Foner, ch.
 12 ("Redemption and After") and epilogue ("The River Has Its Bend").
 -   [Library of Congress Reconstruction resources](https://www.loc.gov/topics/content.php?subcat=8)

 ### Thurs.
-May.
-4. Catch up and conclusion.

-Readings: TBD.

-Assignment:

--   There is no final exam.
--   Timeline (see description on Feb.
-14) is due Thursday, May 11, at 5 p.m.
--   Portfolio is due Thursday, May 11, at 5 p.m.
-Create a page on your website which links to all of the assignments and blog posts you have created for this course.
-Include images of the assignments as the link where appropriate. *Make it attractive.* You should write prose describing what each assignment contributed to understanding the history of Reconstruction, and you should tie the assignments together with prose about Reconstruction.
-The total length of the text on this page should be about 250 words (max 500 words).
+Apr.
+29. Conclusion.

+In class: How Reconstruction has shaped our present.

+## Tuesday, May 4: Final exam, 1:30pm–4:15pm

+Exam to be given online.
+Details to be announced.

 # Fine print